 *If your case has a GAL or Family Court investigator, you can give them copies of any documents you get through discovery that may help your case.

 Internet searches (free search engines such as Google; paid search engines such as mylife.com)

 Searches of courthouse records and other public files (examples: license filings)

 Talking to other people who know the other party and do not have lawyers

-Ask for police reports from the police department who responded if you were the victim of a crime, especially an incident involving the other party
+Get police reports if you were the victim of a crime, especially if it involved the other party

 Yes.
 We do not cover them all here.

 *You do not need court permission to serve interrogatories on the other party.

 A person served with interrogatories has thirty days after service to respond in writing.
 You must answer each interrogatory separately and fully in writing under oath, unless you object to it.
 You must explain why you object.